rit-sse/WebsiteTheSSEquel/README.md

 3. Once the server is skeletonized, install the dependencies for the server using `pip install -r requirements.txt` in the `server` directory.
 4. Run `npm i` in the next directory to install the dependencies for the client.
 5. Run the client using `npm run dev` in the `next` directory.
-6. Once the server is skeletonized, run the server using `python app.py` in the `server` directory.
+6. Once the server is skeletonized, run the server using `python app.py` in the `next` directory.

 ## Recommended Extensions for VSCode
 - Tailwind CSS IntelliSense